Mcdaid101/telephile/README.md

 * Vs Code IDE in browser
 * Django
 * Techsini Multi Device Mockup Generator used in this readme to display an image of the website on different devices
 * Heroku -  Hosts live site
+* Allauth - login and registration
 * ElephantSQL - HOsts database
 * Bootstrap 4 - Used for site structure and making the site responsive
 * Basimiq - Created wireframes